 The addition of pinwheels helped to give the quilt a feeling of movement, and depending on how you choose to layout your final blocks, you can create two different secondary designs within the quilt – which I think is fun, and makes me want to make this pattern again soon!

 Every Quilt Tells a Story

-I would have loved to have photographed this quilt alongside the autumnal leaves, or perhaps in a cute pumpkin patch to really highlight its story – but sadly, it’s now winter, and pumpkin patches aren’t really a thing around here, no matter what the time of year :(.
+I would love to have photographed this quilt alongside the autumnal leaves, or perhaps in a cute pumpkin patch to really highlight its story!
+But sadly, it’s now winter, and pumpkin patches aren’t really a thing around here, no matter what the time of year :(.

-So instead, the moment the sun popped out from behind the clouds earlier this week, I raced outside to try and capture the beauty of the colours in this quilt in a simple photograph to share with you all; and despite the lack of pumpkins in my neighbourhood, this quilt still gives me a reason to smile, :)!
+So instead, the moment the sun popped out from behind the clouds earlier this week, I raced outside to try and capture the beauty of the colours in this quilt in a simple photograph.
+And despite the lack of pumpkins in my neighbourhood, this quilt still gives me a reason to smile, :)!

 You can purchase the pattern to make your own Harvest Market quilt here.